hamaluik/blog.hamaluik.ca/posts/2015-11-04-quaternions-as-four-dimensional-complex-numbers.md

 ## Quaternions as Four-Dimensional Complex Numbers

-Now that we have an understanding of complex numbers in two dimensions, it's pretty straightforward to extend the concept into the four dimensions necessary for quaternions---essentially all we do is define `j²` and `k²` dimensions to cast the vector into, defining the directions according to Hamilton's formula:
+Now that we have an understanding of complex numbers in two dimensions, it's pretty straightforward to extend the concept into the four dimensions necessary for quaternions—essentially all we do is define $j^2$ and $k^2$ dimensions to cast the vector into, defining the directions according to Hamilton's formula:

 ```katex
 \hat{i}^2 = \hat{j}^2 = \hat{k}^2 = \hat{i}\hat{j}\hat{k} = -1